baturevychvitalii/scripts/README.md

 			$ Vvolume +					# will make a volume a bit louder

 	A
 		Forwards arguments to interactive shell.
-I use it to call aliases from AwesomeWM's Run prompt (Win+R)
+I use it to call aliases from AwesomeWM's Run prompt li